Forecasting with Bills of Material

 14. If you selected multiple products, drill to the All details level.

-15. Choose This graphic is explained in the accompanying text in the top table to view the dependent demand in the lower table (grid2).
+15. Choose in the top table to view the dependent demand in the lower table (grid2).

 16. If necessary, rearrange the sorting order of the drill-down path in grid 2 by right mouse clicking the top left cell of grid 2 and choosing Pivot sorting.
 To change the sorting sequence, drag and drop.